learn-co-students/linear-regression-pair-west-ds-082420/README.md

 '''Both visually and numerically, we can see some improvement.
 But we are still violating this assumption to a statistically significant degree.'''
 ```

-    Lagrange Multiplier p-value: 3.8946545111368395e-47
-    F-statistic p-value: 1.2521305604484036e-47

-    'Both visually and numerically, we can see some improvement. \nBut we are still violating this assumption to a statistically significant degree.'

 ## Independence